 Credit reduction state.
-A state that has not repaid money it borrowed from the federal government to pay unemployment benefits is a "credit reduction state."
+A state that hasn't repaid money it borrowed from the federal government to pay unemployment benefits is a "credit reduction state."
 The Department of Labor determines these states.
 If an employer pays wages that are subject to the unemployment tax laws of a credit reduction state, that employer must pay additional federal unemployment tax when filing its Form 940.

-For 2012, there are credit reduction states.
-If you paid any wages that are subject to the unemployment compensation laws of any of those states, the regular .054 credit is reduced.
-Use Schedule A (Form 940), Multi-State Employer and Credit Reduction Information, to figure the tax.
+For 2015, there are credit reduction states.
+If you paid any wages that are subject to the unemployment compensation laws of a credit reduction state, your credit against federal unemployment tax will be reduced based on the credit reduction rate for that credit reduction state.
+Use Schedule A (Form 940) to figure the credit reduction.
 For more information, see the Schedule A (Form 940) instructions or visit IRS.gov.